Bhutan–India relations: 1949 treaty

-On August 9, 1949, Bhutan and India signed the Treaty of Friendship, calling for peace between the two nations and non-interference in each other's internal affairs.
+On 9 August 1949, Bhutan and India had signed the Treaty of Friendship, calling for peace between the two nations and non-interference in each other's internal affairs.
 However, Bhutan agreed to let India "guide" its foreign policy and both countries would consult each other closely on foreign and defence affairs.
 The treaty also established free trade and extradition protocols.
 Scholars regard the effect of the treaty is to make Bhutan into a protected state, but not a protectorate, because Bhutan continues to have the power to conduct its own foreign policy.

 The annexation of Tibet by Communist China brought both countries even closer.
 In 1958, the then-Indian Prime Minister Jawaharlal Nehru visited Bhutan and reiterated India's support for Bhutan's independence and later declared in the Indian Parliament that any aggression against Bhutan would be seen as aggression against India.

-In August 1959, there was a rumour in India political circle that China was seeking to "liberate" Bhutan and Sikkim.
+In August 1959, there were reports in Indian media that China was seeking to "liberate" Bhutan and Sikkim.
 Nehru stated in the Lok Sabha that the defence of the territorial uprightness and frontiers of Bhutan was the responsibility of the Government of India.

 The period saw a major increase in India's economic, military and development aid to Bhutan, which had also embarked on a programme of modernisation to bolster its security.
 While India repeatedly reiterated its military support to Bhutan, the latter expressed concerns about India's ability to protect Bhutan against China while fighting a two-front war involving Pakistan.
-Despite good relations, India and Bhutan did not complete a detailed demarcation of their borders until the period between 1973 and 1984.
+India and Bhutan completed a detailed demarcation of their mutual border in the period between 1973 and 1984.
 Border demarcation talks with India generally resolved disagreements except for several small sectors, including the middle zone between Sarpang and Geylegphug and the eastern frontier with the Indian state of Arunachal Pradesh.